Peretta Peronne: Prosecution

 Peronne was brought before the Master Surgeons of the University of Paris in 1411.
-She had been pursued by the St Damien and St Cosme surgeon's confraternity, which consisted of approximately eleven members.
+She had been pursued by the St Damien and St Cosme surgeons' confraternity, which consisted of approximately eleven members.
 They had approached the Paris medical faculty for assistance in bringing about a case against Peronne because she had been displaying a sign outside her home advertising herself in the "manner of a public surgeon."
 This surgeon's guild and the university seemingly viewed the work that Peronne was performing as a threat to their well-being and the distinct separation between the work of physicians and surgeons, as she is the only case of a female surgical practitioner being prosecuted by the Parisian medical faculty during this time.
 By the fourteenth century, surgeons, as well as barbers and apothecaries, were typically free from prosecution by the faculty if they were members of a guild that was supervised and regulated by the medical faculty.
 Women were not permitted to be members of surgeons' guilds, and were typically excluded from guild participation entirely outside of the textile industry or having widow status.
 Additionally, women were not prosecuted if they worked exclusively as midwives, with the dying elderly or the very young.
 Peronne's home surgical practice was catered toward both sexes and advertised procedures she had not received the ordained training or licensing for.
-The Parisian faculty saw an opportunity to make an example out of her in an attempt to dissuade her contemporaries from similar behavior, rather than expending resources to prosecute all women in Paris acting as surgeons.
+The Parisian faculty saw an opportunity to make an example out of her in an attempt to dissuade her contemporaries from similar behaviour, rather than expending resources to prosecute all women in Paris acting as surgeons.

 Once formally prosecuted, Peronne was required to remove her advertisement from her home and cease her surgical practice until she had been examined.
 Some historical sources suggest that she was imprisoned during the examination process.
-University prosecution records indicate that she had to turn in her surgical textbooks for examination by physicians and the criminal clerk and that she was to be interviewed by the physicians in the presence of practicing surgeons.
+University prosecution records indicate that she had to turn in her surgical textbooks for examination by physicians and the criminal clerk and that she was to be interviewed by the physicians in the presence of practising surgeons.

-During her defense proceedings, Peronne stood by her assertion that she was a proven practitioner doing work for God, and stressed that she needed to carry on her work "because she has many sick persons or patients under her care, who required essential remedies and visitation."
+During her defence proceedings, Peronne stood by her assertion that she was a proven practitioner doing work for God, and stressed that she needed to carry on her work "because she has many sick persons or patients under her care, who required essential remedies and visitation."